Skip to content

 sudo /bin/bash run-sidecar.sh

-Using the automatic installation script allows quick installation and operation within seconds, automatically configuring the following:
+The automatic installation script allows for quick installation and running within seconds.
+The automatic configuration includes:

-• Create dffs user to run the Sidecar program
+• Creating the dffs user to run the Sidecar program

-• Create /etc/systemd/system/dataflux-func-sidecar Systemd configuration file and set it to start on boot
+• Creating the /etc/systemd/system/dataflux-func-sidecar Systemd configuration file and setting it to start on boot

 After installation, the following installation information will be displayed: